SteelzZ/au-cmsinn/README.md

 ## About

-This is a CMS package for Meteor and it is bit different from other CMS systems.
-There is no so called "admin console", because everything is managed in frontend.
-Content editing, structure changes, languages, images, navigation everything is managed in a "What you see is what you can edit" kinda way.
-Main goal i am trying to achieve is to make it very intuitive, easy to use but at the same time powerful enough.
+This is a CMS package for Meteor.
+This CMS is a bit different then other, because there is no so called "admin console" and everything is managed in frontend.
+Content editing, structure changes, languages, images, navigation is managed in a "what you see is what you can edit" kinda way.
+Main goal i am trying to achieve with this package is to make it intuitive, easy to use but at the same time powerful enough.

 ## Documentation